-Louis M. Alvey, a graduate student at Lynchburg College, has been awarded the 2009 NBCC Foundation (NBCCF) Military Scholarship.
+Louis M. Alvey, a graduate student at University of Lynchburg, has been awarded the 2009 NBCC Foundation (NBCCF) Military Scholarship.

 The scholarship is awarded to service members and veterans enrolled in a CACRE- accredited counseling program during or after military service who commit to serving military personnel after graduation.